azure arts Studio Use and Class Policies

 Unclaimed Work and Tools

-All pottery made in a class session must be picked up within 4-weeks of notification that pots are fired.
-After this time pottery may be discarded.
+• All pottery made in a class session must be picked up within 4 weeks of notification that the pots are fired.
+After this time, pottery may be discarded.

 Make-Up Classes

-Students have the opportunity to make-up a class (except for the glazing class) if it must be missed.
-Note that this is a courtesy and is not a common practice at community studios!
-Make-up class days and times will be scheduled before the start of each respective session.
-These are available on a first-come, first-serve basis.
+• Students have the opportunity to make up a class (except for the glazing class) if they must miss it due to unforeseen circumstances or illness.
+Note that this is a courtesy, not a common practice at community studios!
+These can be arranged with the instructor during open studio hours, at the instructor's discretion.
 All missed classes must be made up by the 7th class session, respectively.
 No exceptions will be made.

-Glazing classes can not be made up through open studio or make-up classes.
-Glazing takes place during the final class only.
-If a glazing session must be missed, a student may join another class during that week with permission of the instructor and if space allows.
-If pots are not glazed during the session a student registered for, the student may register for a private session and pay the associated private class fee.
+• Glazing classes can not be made up through open studio or make-up classes.
+Glazing takes place only during the final class.
+If a glazing session must be missed, a student may join another class during that week with the instructor's permission, if space allows.
+If pots are not glazed during the session a student is registered for, the student may register for a private session and pay the associated private class fee.
 All unglazed pots left at the studio 4-weeks after the session a student registered for may be discarded.

 Glazing and Kiln Firings

-Students are responsible for the damage and replacement of kiln brick, shelves, thermocouples or other kiln equipment if the kiln parts must be replaced as a result of errors in glazing such as running glazes, faulty glazing, untested glazes or clays that do meet the studio firing temperature of cone 5/6.
+• Students are responsible for the damage and replacement of kiln brick, shelves, thermocouples, or other kiln equipment if the kiln parts must be replaced as a result of errors in glazing, such as running glazes, faulty glazing, untested glazes, or clays that do not meet the studio firing temperature of cone 5/6.

-All glazed pottery will be fired within three weeks after the last class.
-Students will be notified when all pottery is ready to be picked up.
+• All glazed pottery will be fired within three weeks after the last class.
+Students will be notified when all pottery is ready for pickup.

-Pottery made independently by current or former students outside of classes and the studio may be fired at the studio the discretion of the owner.
-Those who wish to fire independent work must be a studio artist member.
-Firing fees apply, see clay and firing below.
+• Pottery made independently by current or former students outside of classes and the studio may be fired in the studio at the owner's discretion.
+Those who wish to fire independent work made in their home studio must become a home studio member.
+Firing fees apply; see clay and firing below.
 The studio does not rent kiln space.

 Clay and Firing

-Firing tickets are provided for the amount of clay received with a class registration.
-Twenty-five pound bags of new or reclaim clay (when available) can be purchased, as well as firing tickets.
-Each firing ticket includes bisque and glaze firings.
-The fees for clay and firing are subject to change based on current retail prices of all materials and related costs.
+• Firing credit, if applicable, is provided for the amount of clay received with a class registration.
+Additional twenty-five-pound bags of new or reclaimed clay (when available) can be purchased separately.
+The fees for clay and firing are subject to change at any time based on current retail prices of all materials and related costs.

-Fees for firing oversized pieces above 10” height and 10” diameter/width will be assessed by the studio owner and may incur an additional fee.
+• Fees for firing oversized pieces over 10” in height and 10” in diameter/width will be assessed by the studio owner and may incur an additional fee.

 Cleaning and Equipment Use

-The goal of the studio is to keep all clay and glaze dust at a minimum.
-Clay and glaze dust is a respiratory irritant and can cause serious health problems over time.
+• The goal of the studio is to keep all clay and glaze dust to a minimum.
+Clay and glaze dust are respiratory irritants and can cause serious health problems over time.
 For this reason, all clay and glaze spills should be cleaned up immediately.
-Surfaces including wedging boards, work tables, wheels, stools, etc. as well as tools should be kept as clean as possible at all times.
+Surfaces, including wedging boards, work tables, wheels, stools, etc., as well as tools, should be kept as clean as possible at all times.

-As a general rule, please leave all equipment in the condition and state in which you found it or better.
-This means cleaning all wheels, slab roller, extruder, wedging boards, tools, sinks, etc. thoroughly.
-Only water and a soft sponge should be used for cleaning all surfaces, especially wheel heads and other metal surfaces so they do not corrode, rust or oxidize.
+• As a general rule, please leave all equipment in the condition and state in which you found it or better.
+This means cleaning all wheels, slab roller, extruder, wedging boards, tools, sinks, etc., thoroughly.
+Only water and a soft sponge should be used to clean all surfaces, especially wheel heads and other metal surfaces, to prevent corrosion, rust, or oxidation.

-Cutting on wood or plaster surfaces is also highly discouraged due to the resulting damage that can be caused.
+• Cutting on or into wood or plaster surfaces is prohibited due to the resulting damage.

-Please use all equipment in the studio responsibly.
-Please refrain from using studio equipment if new to you without prior training.
+• Please use all studio equipment responsibly.
+Please refrain from using studio equipment if you are new to it without prior training.

 Etiquette:

-Behavior that is unsafe, threatening, or violent toward others, lack of respect for studio property, others’ personal property, personal space and boundaries, theft, unwanted sexual advances or comments, or any other highly disruptive behavior is unacceptable and will not be tolerated.
+• Behavior that is unsafe, threatening, or violent toward others, lack of respect for studio property, others’ personal property, personal space and boundaries, theft, unwanted sexual advances or comments, or any other highly disruptive behavior is unacceptable and will not be tolerated.
+Students and members may be dismissed from classes, workshops, or open studio at the owner's or instructor's discretion if any unsafe or unwanted behavior occurs among students, members, and/or staff.

-By registering for a class or attending open studio at azure arts, you agree to follow the above policies and guidelines. azure arts reserves the right to suspend class or workshop enrollment or open studio access to those who do not follow the studio policies and guidelines, have outstanding bills or become disruptive to the studio environment and community.
+By registering for a class or attending open studio at azure arts, you agree to follow the above policies and guidelines.
+Azure Arts reserves the right to suspend class or workshop enrollment or open studio access to those who do not follow the studio policies and guidelines, have outstanding balances, or become disruptive to the studio environment and community.
 Policies, guidelines, and fees may be updated at any time without advance notice.